 As a writer, you’ve got no excuse not to write – unless you have four toddlers crawling around your living room, creating havoc.
-I suppose that I can be forgiven for not writing because firstly, it really is a hobby, and secondly, I’m spending most of my time cancelling appointments, and worrying about the rest of humanity.
+I suppose that I can be forgiven for not writing because it really is a hobby.
+I’m spending most of my time cancelling appointments and worrying about the rest of humanity.

 I admit that I have been lax of late.
 I have gone from writing 500 words per session to having no sessions at all.
 And that’s not even writer’s block because my story is mapped out.
 I just have to write.

 Are there distractions that are stopping me, apart from half the world going down with the flu?
 No. My son is who he will always be – connected by an umbilical cord to his Playstation.
 My wife is also faithful to who she is, spending more time on the phone to Peru than she has ever done.
 Just lucky that I’ve got a phone subscription.